ChromaticHQ/.github/.github/ISSUE_TEMPLATE/launch-development.md

 - [ ] Verify that Stage File Proxy is disabled on PROD.
 - [ ] Enable and configure Stage File Proxy for non-production environments.
 - [ ] Verify that config exports and imports cleanly.
+- [ ] Verify that the config check tooling is enabled in Tugboat.
 - [ ] Determine the necessary cron frequency.
 - [ ] Validate that a cron trigger is configured and the frequency is acceptable.
 - [ ] [Disable Drupal system cron](https://www.drupal.org/docs/administering-a-drupal-site/cron-automated-tasks/cron-automated-tasks-overview#s-disabledrupal-cron).